Eliette von Karajan: Painting

-Widow and benefactress
+Widow and benefactor

 Herbert von Karajan suffered a heart attack on 15 July 1989 and died the next day.
 While he was alive the management of his media image had been of great importance to him, and following his death Eliette adeptly applied "secrecy and speed" to ensure that his funeral did not become a press spectacle.
 Only around ten people knew of the arrangements for the private funeral ceremony in the little cemetery at Anif.
 As matters turned out, a large stone plinth was found a few centimeters under the surface at the position agreed, many years before, as Herbert's last resting place, and the burial was delayed for several hours after while a farmer used a heavy tractor with lifting tackle to drag the stone away.
 It was dark by the time the body of Herbert von Karajan could be buried, but the entire ceremony nevertheless remained a private family matter.

 It was at the widow's instigation that in 1995 the "Herbert von Karajan Center" was set up in Vienna, across the road from the "Staatsoper".
 It accommodated a comprehensive archive of Herbert von Karajan's many audio and video recordings.
 The centre closed in 2006.
 Eliette was disappointed by the commercialisation of the Karajan Center.